Help us improve your experience.

 Installation Prerequisites on CentOS

-To successfully install and deploy a Paragon Automation cluster, you must have a control host and installs the distribution software on a single or multiple cluster nodes.
-You can download the distribution software on the control host, and then create and configure the installation files to run the installation from the control host.
-You must have internet access to download the packages on the control host.
-You must also have internet access on the cluster nodes to download any additional software such as Docker, and OS patches.
+To successfully install and deploy a Paragon Automation cluster, you must have a control host that installs the distribution software on a single node or on multiple cluster nodes.
+You can download the distribution software on the control host and then create and configure the installation files to run the installation from the control host.
+You must have Internet access to download the packages on the control host.
+You must also have Internet access on the cluster nodes to download any additional software such as Docker, and OS patches.

 The order of installation tasks is shown at a high level in Figure 1.